 For more information about this parish organization, please visit www.kofc.org or if you have questions about membership, contact the Parish Office at 724-744-7474; Dave Kent email@example.com; or William (Bill) Hilderhoff firstname.lastname@example.org.

 The St. Barbara Church Knights of Columbus Council #14078 is offering a $750 scholarship to the son or daughter of St. Barbara parishioners.
 The financial award must be used for tuition or direct costs at any approved college or postsecondary institution.
-Acceptance of one of this scholarship does not preclude the winner from receiving any other scholarship unless other restrictions prevail.
+Acceptance of this scholarship does not preclude the winner from receiving any other scholarship unless other restrictions prevail.

 Applicant must submit a completed application (including all required information) to the Parish Office no later than 1:00 p.m., Friday, March 1, 2019.